 Mean Travel Time to Work (in Minutes) - Mean travel time to work (in minutes) is the average travel time that workers usually took to get from home to work (one way) during the reference week.
 This measure is obtained by dividing the total number of minutes taken to get from home to work (the aggregate travel time) by the number of workers 16 years old and over who did not work at home.
 The travel time includes time spent waiting for public transportation, picking up passengers and carpools, and time spent in other activities related to getting to work.
 Mean travel times of workers having specific characteristics also are computed.
-For example, the mean travel time of workers traveling 45 or more minutes to work is computed by dividing the aggregate travel time of workers whose travel times were 45 or more minutes.
-The aggregate travel time to work used to calculate mean travel time to work is rounded.
+For example, the mean travel time of workers traveling 45 or more minutes to work is computed by dividing the aggregate travel time of workers whose travel times were 45 or more minutes by the number of workers whose travel time to work is rounded.
 (For more information, see "Aggregate Travel Time to Work (in Minutes).")
 Mean travel time is rounded to the nearest tenth of a minute.
 (For more information on means, see "Derived Measures.")